 To a carnivore, adopting a vegan diet of no meat, no fish, no dairy and no eggs, sounds like a dramatic step.
-However, more and more people are turning vegan or dabbling with a 'flexatarian' vegan diet.
+However, more and more people are turning vegan or dabbling with a 'flexitarian' vegan diet.
 Why are people making the choice?
 Should we all be turning towards this growing trend?

-Vegan diets are a type of vegetarian diet, where only plant-based foods are eaten.
+Veganism is a type of vegetarian diet, where only plant-based foods are eaten.

 Vegan diets include: